 Just like I mentioned before, there is a free plan that covers some of the basic features and would be great for small businesses.

 If you are a new marketer and 40,000 emails per month are enough, then prices start at $25 per month.

 Before you go, take a look at 5 Tools for Smart Business Owners.

 While MailChimp is regarded as a leader in the industry when it comes to automation and email marketing platforms (and I agree with this), it can get expensive pretty fast.

 This is why brands are constantly looking for alternatives.
 We were too, and we will make the shift soon, ourselves.

 Luckily, good MailChimp alternatives are not too hard to find, especially nowadays with such a plethora of options available, that are more affordable or, perhaps, carry more features.

 What’s your preferred email marketing software?
 Tell us in the comments!

 Free Business Advice

 Are you experiencing some challenges as a business owner?
-Kindly fill the form below and we will schedule a free call with you- where we will pinpoint viable solutions to you for free!
+Kindly fill the form below and I will schedule a free call with you- where I will pinpoint viable solutions to you for free!